tdooms/bilinear-interp/draft.md

 ### SAE over input pair vectors

-The plots below show the results of training an SAE over the set of input pair vectors, $\vec{u}\_{ij}$.
+The plots below show the results of training an SAE over the set of input pair vectors, $\vec{r}\_{ij}$.
 We selected the SAE features out of the top 10 that showed activations with greater specificity for individual digits.

 Even though the training set consisted of outputs when only two pixels are active, the SAE features make sense as curves over hundreds of pixels.
 This demonstrates the utility of treating the input pair vectors as a basis for the outputs.
 Each pair of pixels contributes to a small set of features but many pixel pairs can contribute to the same feature, creating curves and shapes.
 For this SAE, L0 = 30.4 with 3500 active features.